Songonge/Power-BI-Projects/Retail Analysis/Retail_Sales_Case_Study.md

 * Underperforming regions could generate up to $250K in additional sales.
 * Retention-focused strategies may increase customer lifetime value by 12–15%.

-The interactive Power BI dashboard serves as a live decision-making tool, enabling managers to track KPIs and adapt strategies in real time.